In this guide, we’ll walk you through the steps you need to create your first configurable product using WooCommerce Product Configurator.

 To make it easier, click the arrow icon to collapse the layer.

-As I mentioned earlier, attributes at the top will display on the frontend above the ones below it.
+As we mentioned earlier, attributes at the top will display on the front end of your website above the ones below it.
 For example, we always want the watch face to be displayed on top of the watch strap.

 Add a background layer

 Add the background layer you created earlier.
 This is a required part of the configurator and helps the plugin to know the size of your artboard.

 Save the product

 When you’re ready, save or update the product from the publish settings.
 Now when you select the product options on the product page, you’ll see the appropriate layers loading in.

 Use transparent image layers for your variable products, removing the need to create hundreds of final product variation images.

 Please let us know if this article was useful.
 It is the best way to ensure our documentation is as helpful as possible.